dstnluong/QtoM/README.md

 Bugs
 ----
-If there's a bug, feel free to create an issue. :)
+If there's a bug, feel free to create an issue and I will make @addcninblue fix it. :)